-Some of the aforementioned companies are parties to Collective Bargaining Agreements ("CBA/s") with the monthly-paid and daily-paid employees.
+Some of the aforementioned companies is a party to a Collective Bargaining Agreement ("CBA") with the monthly-paid and daily-paid employees.

-The Company has CBAs for monthly-paid and daily-paid employees of its plant in Sta.
+The Company has CBA for monthly-paid and daily-paid employees of its plant in Sta.
 Barbara, Pangasinan ("Sta.
 Barbara Plant"), the daily-paid employees of its plant in Subangdaku, Mandaue City ("Mandaue Plant") and the daily-paid employees of its Cabuyao, Laguna Plant ("Cabuyao Plant").